meltano/meltano/docs/src/_getting-started/part3.md

 In parts 1 & 2, we extracted data from GitHub and loaded it into a (local) PostgreSQL database.

-Before diving into full-fledged transformations & dbt, we're going to do light-weight, so-called "inline transformations" to clean up some things right before storing them anywhere.
-We're going to import more information from GitHub, including the author details, then we use an inline transformation to remove the email addresses we from GitHub by default.
+Before diving into full-fledged transformations & dbt, we're going to do light-weight, so-called "inline transformations" to clean up the data before storing them anywhere.
+We're going to import more information from GitHub, including the author details, then use an inline transformation, also called a stream map, to remove the email addresses we get from GitHub by default.

 <div class="notification is-success">
     <p>If you're having trouble throughout this tutorial, you can always head over to the <a href="https://meltano.com/slack">Slack channel</a> to get help.</p>